PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/tilemap-layer-object.rst

     // world1
     super_mario_1.createStaticLayer("World1", ["SuperMarioBros-World1-1"], 107, 110);

-It is possible that a layer uses only a subset of the tilesets defined in a tilemap.
+A layer may use only a subset of the tilesets defined in a tilemap.
 The compiler scans all the layer's tiles and uses as argument only the name of the tilesets referenced in the tiles.

 A tilemap layer has a lot of utility methods and properties, so probably you may want to assign it to a field by setting its `variable scope <variable-properties.html#scope-property>`_ to ``Class``.